DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 It required a miracle to shoot them.

-When it comes to enemy race against which guns were ineffective, first in the list would be cryptids with their firm scales that could reflect bullets, but spirits were no less troublesome in other sense.
+When it comes to a enemy race against which guns were ineffective, first on the list would be cryptids with their firm scales that could reflect bullets, but spirits were no less troublesome in other sense.

 _TL TODO:_ First sentence is rephrased as I found it hard translate `火器全般`